 In AD 70, forty years after His cutting off, the sacrifices and oblations also ceased with finality.
 There were several signs noted in the rabbinical writings that the sacrifices were no longer accepted by God, during the forty years previous to the temple's destruction [See Here].

 Not only were the sacrifices and oblations finished, but also the city and temple were doomed to destruction because of “the overspreading of abominations.”
 As it is described in Revelation, Jerusalem had become "the hold of every foul spirit, and a cage of every unclean and hateful bird."

 After the cutting off of the Messiah for the transgressions of His people, the next prophetic event is “the people of the prince that shall come shall destroy the city and the sanctuary.”
 Notice it is the people of the coming prince that is responsible for the destroying of the city and the temple, not the prince himself.
 In the context of this prophetic word, the prince here can be none other than the Messiah Prince who appeared after the 62 weeks of years and was then cut off.
 Therefore the people of the prince can be none other than the Jews themselves.
-Reasons for this is found here.
+Reasons for this are found here.

 Because Jerusalem and its inhabitants had spread abominations into every corner, "he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate."
 Again, the "he" spoke of here is the Messiah Prince.
 We know that historically, it was the Romans who were the ultimate avenue through which God destroyed the city and the temple.
 However, we must see that it was God's right hand, the Messiah Prince, who was the real commander of those Roman troops.
 Titus himself stated that they would have never been able to take the city had not God been assisting them to do so.